 GULET CRUISE IN TURKEY

-There are two routes to choose to sail on from Gocek.
+There are two routes to choose to sail on from Gocek, Turkey.
 This route heads towards the vibrant city of Bodrum, where you will pass several unique beaches, coves and seaside towns.

 There is plenty of choice of restaurants in Gocek, of which are a sight to behold during the evening when illuminated against the glistening sea.

-Gocek is also a great destination for families as well as couples, due to the friendly, vibrant nature of the town.
+Gocek holidays are a great destination for families as well as couples, due to the friendly, vibrant nature of the town.
 Sailor’s from all over the world stop off to visit Gocek.
 Once visited, it’s hard not to return.

 Once we arrive at Fethiye, you will understand why it is such a popular destination, as well as being worth the wait.
 The port City contains a stunning natural harbour, perhaps the finest in the region.